 However, the Exodus is not the entire revival yet, although it has the characteristics and constitutes a precursory sign.
 For the divine anger next fell on the Israelites, who, in the middle of the desert, began to murmur against God because of the lack of water (Ex 15:24; 17:3; Num 20:2-5) and food (Ex 16:2-3; Num 11:4-6) – although God gave them all they needed – and because they felt threatened by war (Num 14:2-10).
 They wondered why God had led them into the desert and refused to believe that it was to keep the promise made to Abraham to drive his descendants into the same country to which he himself had already been led (Gen 15; 28:10-22; 50:24; Num 11:10-12).
 Because of this restive behavior, God did not permit the generation he had delivered of the Egyptian yoke to conquer the promised land, so that the Israelites were obliged to languish in the desert for forty years (Num 14:20-24; Dt 1:34-36).

-Like most of the biblical accounts, the Exodus is very disputed.
-According to 1 Kings 6:1, the first Temple was built by Solomon 480 years after the Exodus.
+Like most of the biblical accounts, the Exodus is much disputed.
+According to 1 Kings 6:1, the first temple was built by Solomon 480 years after the Exodus.
 The date of the construction of Solomon’s Temple is commonly supposed to have taken place around 960 BC.
-This gives a date for the Exodus of around 1440 BC according to the Bible (see note 54 The account of the flood).
+This gives a date for the Exodus of around 1440 BC according to the Bible (see appendix C: Classical biblical dates).
 However, some scholars think that it took place under Ramses II (1301-1234 BC), who is known for having undertaken large constructions involving an increased number of slaves.
-But there are also other proposals with equally convincing arguments in favor of the biblical date of 1440 BC (see The Exodus and Ancient Egyptian Records).
+But there are also other proposals with equally convincing arguments in favor of the biblical date of 1440 BC.

 The first phase of this second cycle spreads over the first organization of the country of Israel to its development as a kingdom, which attained its zenith with Solomon (965-926 BC).
-During this time indeed, the Israelites regularly abandoned the God of their fathers and served other gods, which each time provoked the anger of the Lord, who regularly delivered them to their enemies.
+During this time indeed, the Israelites regularly abandoned the God of their fathers and served other gods, which each time provoked God’s anger, who regularly delivered them to their enemies.
 Realizing their wrongdoing thereafter, the Hebrews always returned to God, who immediately delivered them from the hands of their oppressors (Jg 2:11-23; 3:7-15; 4; 6:1-16; 10:6-16).
 In sum, they were nevertheless attached to God as long as charismatic men of faith like Joshua, Gideon, Samson, Samuel, and David reigned over them.

 The judgment then arrived with the occupation of the northern kingdom, that is, Samaria, and the deportation of its inhabitants by Shalmaneser V, king of Assyria, in 722 BC (2 Ki 17:5-6; 18:9-12).
 This whole context of the apostasy of the northern kingdom, provoking the deportation by the Assyrians, is confirmed by 2 Kings 17:7-23.